 When “Jesus wept” in John 11:35, He wasn’t crying for the same reasons that His friends were.
-He wasn’t even crying the same way.
-While they were wailing and lamenting and grieving in their pain over the death of Lazarus, John wrote that Jesus also “wept”, but more specifically John meant that Jesus had tears in His eyes.
-He was not grieving.
-He was not sobbing over the death of His friend as the Jews assumed He was.
-Jesus’ emotions and tears were all about life– the life He’d come to give and in the midst of their dark valley, His friends had forgotten who He really was.
+He wasn’t even crying the same kind of tears!
+While they were wailing and grieving in their pain over the death of Lazarus, John wrote that Jesus also “wept”, but more specifically John’s choice of words meant that Jesus had “tears in His eyes”.
+He was not grieving the death of Lazarus.
+He was not crying about the death of His friend as the Jews assumed He was.
+Jesus’ emotions and tears were all about life– the life He’d come to give and in the midst of their dark valley.
+He cried because His friends had forgotten who He really was.

-After Jesus’ triumphant entry into Jerusalem, when the people had taken off their robes to lay at His feet, had broken off palm branches to wave in worship and had cried out “‘Blessed is the King who comes in the name of the Lord!’
+After Jesus’ triumphant entry into Jerusalem, when the people had taken off their robes to lay at His feet, and had broken off palm branches to wave in worship and had cried out “‘Blessed is the King who comes in the name of the Lord!’
 Peace in heaven and glory in the highest!”
 (Luke 19:38) Jesus became overwhelmed within Himself.
 Not with joy.
 With grief.
 The kind of grief His friends had experienced after the death of a loved one.
-Their grief was a natural expression of the deepest pain while Jesus’ grief was spiritual expression of His deepest pain.
-Jesus was devastated to the point of gut wrenching agony because He knew He was the Savior of the world, the one they had been looking for- and yet the world fought, suffered and died.
-Even as they worshipped Him, they had no idea who He really was.
-Because of this, Jesus broke down and WEPT.
-“When He came near [to Jerusalem], He beheld the city and wept over it, saying, ‘If you, even you, had known even today what things would bring you peace! …” (Luke 19:41-42)
+Their grief was a natural expression of their deepest pain while Jesus’ grief was spiritual expression of His deepest pain.
+Jesus was devastated because He knew He was the Savior of the world, the one they had been looking for- and yet the world fought, suffered and died, rejecting the One who could save them.

 Meanwhile, Jesus stands over the whole world shouting, watching and searching with tears streaming down His face and crying out, “If only you knew what would bring you peace!!”
 Jesus Christ came to seek and to save the lost – that’s who He is – the Son of God, the Savior of the world, before He is anything else.
 He is who He said He is.
 He’ll do everything He ever said He’d do.
 Maybe He doesn’t define things like you or I do, but that doesn’t change anything.
 It simply means we need to seek to truly know Him and allow Him to change our hearts to reflect His, to see what He sees and weep for what makes Him weep.
 Do you KNOW Him?
 The whole city was worshipping Him yet Jesus wept.
 Why?
 Because the rest of world needs to know Him too!